celestiaorg/docs/how-to-guides/bridge-node.md

 A Celestia bridge node has the following properties:

-1. Import and process “raw” headers & blocks from a trusted core process (meaning a trusted RPC connection to a celestia-core node) in the Consensus network.
+1. Import and process ＂raw＂ headers & blocks from a trusted core process (meaning a trusted RPC connection to a celestia-core node) in the Consensus network.
 Bridge nodes can run this core process internally (embedded) or simply connect to a remote endpoint.
 Bridge nodes also have the option of being an active validator in the consensus network.
-2. Validate and erasure code the “raw” blocks
+2. Validate and erasure code the ＂raw＂ blocks
 3. Supply block shares with data availability headers to light nodes in the DA network.

 ![bridge-node-diagram](/img/nodes/BridgeNodes.png)